pbl64k/icfpc2015/README.md

 good, and thanks to my rather messy usage of git I would've had a hard time reproducing those from scratch.
 That was likely worth a bunch of points to me.

+Unfortunately, my final submission is unable to monitor and control its memory consumption, and cannot utilize multiple cores if available, but as I don't expect to get into the finals that doesn't really matter.

 All in all, solid fun, okay performance -- I met my minimum goal of getting into the top 50, but could've been better.